 It's going to be tough and how much of an effect have the COVID lockdowns affected how you guys have been able to train?

 It's had a big impact for us particularly as we are not all UK-based and we only got our boat at the beginning of August.
 As a result, our water-based training on the boat has been limited to one-week long session.

 Most of our training has had to take place on the Ergometer at home but we have utilised time as best we can to get acclimated.
 Mainly we've been doing four intensive rowing sessions a week, plus daily flexibility sessions.

 We have done a number of land and sea-based 24, 48, and 72-hour rows where we've been taking it in turns rowing "two hours on and two hours off".
 These sessions prepare us to row through the night without sleep, and it's been an opportunity for trialling our food choices and working on the right hydration strategy.

-Excellent, you've been working with James on your hydration strategy and I wondered how you first heard about PH?
+Excellent, you've been working with James on your hydration strategy and I wondered how you first heard about Precision Fuel & Hydration?

-Our rowing coach, Duncan Roy, recommended we visit PH to get on top of our hydration strategy.
+Our rowing coach, Duncan Roy, recommended we visit you guys to get on top of our hydration strategy.
 Having a Sweat Test has been so valuable for us and really helped bring awareness to our hydration strategy on the boat.